Table of Contents

 Maroon Bells in Aspen, Colorado

-Maroon Bells is one of the most iconic set of peaks in the United States.
-I’m pretty sure it’s one of the most photographed set of mountain in the world.
-With an easy access ceremony site it has become a popular destination for couples looking to get married.
+Maroon Bells are one of the most iconic sets of peaks in the United States.
+I’m pretty sure it’s one of the most photographed sets of mountains in the world.
+With an easy-access ceremony site, it has become a popular destination for couples looking to get married.
 It’s in Aspen and close to tons of gorgeous spots no matter what time of year.
-But the road in during the winter time is closed due to snow so you can either hike in or snowmobile in.
+But the road during the winter time is closed due to snow so you can either hike in or snowmobile in.
 I have a few great winter backup elopement locations near Aspen so if you’re planning one contact me!

 - Elevation of Maroon Bells Amphitheater: 9,585 ft